 A full bodied dreadnought or a jumbo dreadnought is going to sound better with medium gauge strings, because these strings have the ability to resonate better, which allows the guitar strings to take advantage of the larger sound chambers of the larger body.

 With lighter gauge strings, styles like finger picking are a lot easier to play.
-If you plan on strumming often, medium gauge strings will hold up better to that exercise, even though as a beginner, you may find that your fingers get tired easily.
+If you plan on strumming often, medium gauge strings will hold up better to that exercise, even though as a

 If you plan on having a mix of finger picking and strumming, I would suggest that you pick up a pack of light medium gauge strings; light medium gauge strings have light gauges on the top three strings and heavy gauges on the bottom three strings.